luckyhabe/FE-Capstone-Project-Quiz-App-Trivia/README.md

 # React + Vite

+For My Capstone Project I Will Be Uisng HTML, CSS, JavaScript ReactJS And Tailwind To Build My Quizz App Project.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: